Table of Contents

 What Are the Three Components of KYC?

-The three primary components of Know Your Customer (KYC) are: Customer Identification Program (CIP), Customer Due Diligence (CDD), and Continuous Monitoring (CM).
+The three primary components of Know Your Customer (KYC) are: Customer Identification Program, Customer Due Diligence, and Ongoing Monitoring.

 1. Customer Identification Program (CIP)

-Established by the USA Patriot Act of 2001, CIP mandates that financial institutions collect basic identifying information from customers.
-This typically includes:
+CIP, established by the USA Patriot Act of 2001, requires financial institutions to gather basic identifying information from customers to verify their identity.
+The information collected usually includes:

 - Name